-- WAC 246-841A-595 Application requirements for a medication assistant endorsement.
-(1) Initial applicant requirements: Applicants for an initial medication assistant endorsement must meet the following requirements: - (a) Be credentialed as a nursing assistant-certified in good standing, under chapter 18.88A RCW; - (b) Successfully complete a commission-approved medication assistant education and training program, as described in WAC 246-841A-590 within the year immediately prior to the date of application; - (c) Complete at least 1,000 hours of work experience in a nursing home as a nursing assistant-certified within the year immediately prior to the date of application; and - (d) After completing the requirements in (a) through (c) of this subsection, the applicant must pass the commission-approved medication assistant competency evaluation. - (2) Application requirements for adding the medication assistant certification endorsement to a nursing assistant-certified credential: - (a) To add an initial medication assistant certification endorsement to a nursing assistant-certified credential, the nursing assistant-certified must submit to the department: - (i) An application on forms approved by the secretary of the department of health. - (ii) The applicable fees under WAC 246-841A-990. - (iii) Proof of completion of: - (A) A commission-approved medication assistant training program under WAC 246-841A-590; and - (B) Competency evaluation described under subsection (1) of this section; and - (iv) Employer documentation of work experience as required in subsection (1)(c) of this section. - (b) An applicant who is currently credentialed as a medication assistant in another state or jurisdiction may qualify for a medication assistant endorsement credential under this chapter.
-An applicant must submit to the department: - (i) An application on forms approved by the secretary of the department of health; - (ii) Written verification directly from the state or jurisdiction in which the applicant is credentialed, attesting that the applicant holds a credential in good standing substantially equivalent to the medication assistant endorsement credential in Washington;
+- (1) Initial applicant requirements: Applicants for an initial medication assistant endorsement must meet the following requirements: - (a) Be credentialed as a nursing assistant-certified in good standing, under chapter 18.88A 18.88A RCW;

-- (iii) Verification of completion of the required education substantially equivalent to the education requirements as described in WAC 246-841A-590(3); - (iv) Employer documentation of work experience as required in subsection (1)(c) of this section; and - (v) The applicable fees under WAC 246-841A-990. - (3) Renewal requirements: To renew a medication assistant certification endorsement credential, the medication assistant must have a current nursing assistant-certified credential in good standing and meet the requirements of WAC 246-12-030. - (4) Continuing competency requirements: A medication assistant shall meet the following requirements on an annual basis to coincide with renewal of their nursing assistant-certified credentials: - (a) Employer documentation of successful completion of 250 hours of employment as a medication assistant in a nursing home setting under the direct supervision of a registered nurse; - (b) Documentation of eight hours of continuing education specific to medications, medication administration, and performance of selected patient treatments.
-Continuing education hours must be obtained through a commission-approved medication education and training program as described in WAC 246-841A-590, continuing education programs approved by a professional association, or staff development programs offered in a nursing home.
+- (b) Successfully complete a boardboardcommission board-approved medication assistant education and training program, as described in WAC-246-841A-590-246-841A-590 within the year immediately prior to the date of application; - (c) Complete at least 1,000 hours of work experience in a nursing home as a nursing assistant-certified within the year immediately prior to the date of application; and - (d) After completing the requirements in (a) through (c) of this subsection, the applicant must pass the boardboardcommissionboard-approved medication assistant competency evaluation. - (2) Application requirements for adding the medication assistant certification endorsement to a nursing assistant-certified credential: - (a) To add an initial medication assistant certification endorsement to a nursing assistant-certified credential, the nursing assistant-certified must submit to the department: - (i) An application on forms approved by the secretary of the department of health. - (ii) The applicable fees under WAC-246-841A-990.
+246-841A-990. - (iii) Proof of completion of: - (A) A boardboardcommissionboard-approved medication assistant training program under WAC-246-841A-590; 246-841A-590; and - (B) Competency evaluation described under subsection (1) of this section; and - (iv) Employer documentation of work experience as required in subsection (1)(c) of this section. - (b) An applicant who is currently credentialed as a medication assistant in another state or jurisdiction may qualify for a medication assistant endorsement credential under this chapter.
+An applicant must submit to the department: - (i) An application on forms approved by the secretary of the department of health; - (ii) Written verification directly from the state or jurisdiction in which the applicant is credentialed, attesting that the applicant holds a credential in good standing substantially equivalent to the medication assistant endorsement credential in Washington; - (iii) Verification of completion of the required education substantially equivalent to the education requirements as described in WAC 246-841A-590(246-841A-590(3); - (iv) Employer documentation of work experience as required in subsection (1)(c) of this section; and - (v) The applicable fees under WAC-246-841A-990.
+246-841A-990. - (3) Renewal requirements: To renew a medication assistant certification endorsement credential, the medication assistant must have a current nursing assistant-certified credential in good standing and meet the requirements of WAC 246-12-030.
+246-12-030. - (4) Continuing competency requirements: A medication assistant shall meet the following requirements on an annual basis to coincide with renewal of their nursing assistant-certified credentials: - (a) Employer documentation of successful completion of 250 hours of employment as a medication assistant in a nursing home setting under the direct supervision of a registered nurse; - (b) Documentation of eight hours of continuing education specific to medications, medication administration, and performance of selected patient treatments.
+Continuing education hours must be obtained through a boardboardcommissionboard-approved medication education and training program as described in WAC 246 841A-590, 246-841A-590, continuing education programs approved by a professional association, or staff development programs offered in a nursing home.
 The education hours must directly relate to the medication assistant's role of medication administration and the performance of selected treatments.